Celebrities helped free Cyntoia Brown, but some wary of 'Kardashian effect'

 Charles was released again under the Trump administration's First Step Act, which eases mandatory-minimum drug sentences and could see thousands of inmates benefit.

 Sharp said it's clear that celebrity interest "gives you a leg up," and that they are oftentimes the most effective way to spread a story.
-He added that through his dealings with Kardashian West, she has shown herself to be a "serious person" on the subject of criminal justice reform — and she's here to stay.
+He added that through his dealings with Kardashian West, she has shown herself to be a "serious person" on the subject of criminal justice reform — and she shouldn't be ignored.

 "Why do we listen to celebrities on anything?"
 Sharp said.
 "Sometimes a story has to be told so that citizens can say, 'Wait a minute, here's a wrong that needs to be righted, so how do we right that?'"